randomnoun/bookcase-ops/setup/SETUP-DNS.md

 Instructions taken [from here](https://netplan.io/examples) [and here](https://www.how2shout.com/linux/how-to-set-dns-nameserver-on-ubuntu-22-04-lts-jammy/).

-# So why did VNC and RDP stop working after upgrading Ubuntu as well ?
+## Getting VNC and RDP working again

 Also not DHCP/DNS related, but if you foolishly performed a `sudo apt-get upgrade`, then you might discover that you can't VNC or RDP into the server any more.